jpasner/DGT/docs/architecture.md

    - Synchronizes with the PostgreSQL warehouse via an ingestion connector.
 3. **Ingestion & Enrichment Pipelines**
    - Periodically pull metadata from Data.gov APIs.
  - Map harvested metadata into normalized tables.
  - Enrich records with governance roles/responsibilities from the Transformation Policy Framework.
+  - Orchestrated by Apache Airflow (running inside the stack) which schedules the OpenMetadata ingestion DAG and can be extended to include harvest/enrichment tasks.
 4. **Governance Policy Services (Future)**
    - APIs that surface decision logs, approval workflows, and privacy reviews tied to catalog entries.